troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/models/README.md

 Epochs: 50

-Image Size: 640
+Picture Size: 640

 Optimizer: Adam

 Learning Rate: 0.001

 Model Outputs
-After training, Ultralytics automatically generates two model files:
+After the training process, Ultralytics spontaneously produces two model files:

-best.pt
+# best.pt:

 The checkpoint with the highest validation performance

-Selected using early stopping and validation metrics
+Chosen when applying early prevention and validation metrics

-Recommended for deployment and inference
+Suggested for deployment and prediction

 Located in:

-Code
 models/best.pt

-last.pt
+# last.pt:

-The final checkpoint from the last training epoch
+The last checkpoint from the final training epoch

-Useful for debugging or continuing training
+Valuable for troubleshooting or for persisting the training process

 Located in:

-Code
 models/last.pt

-How These Models Are Produced
+# How These Models Are Produced
-The models are created by running:
+The models are produced by running:

 python
 from ultralytics import YOLO